 Find guidance from Human Resources and other areas in handling requests for equipment and supplies from employees who are working hybrid or remote schedules.

-- Because the DLC's budget must pay for these expenses, administrators should use their departmental spending guidelines when reviewing/approving purchases.
+- Because the Department, Lab, Center, and Institute (DLCI)'s budget must pay for these expenses, administrators should use their departmental spending guidelines when reviewing/approving purchases.

-- For research funded areas, DLCs may not purchase equipment for remote work using grant/contract funds unless such purchases are explicitly budgeted and approved in the award agreement.
+- For research funded areas, DLCIs may not purchase equipment for remote work using grant/contract funds unless such purchases are explicitly budgeted and approved in the award agreement.

 - Computer (with MIT-licensed software, Microsoft Office, and other standard MIT software packages)